freeflowuniverse/crystaltools/vlang_tools/testcontent/site1/technology/features/3bot_chat_wizard.md

 #### Features

 - Simple and human readable code
-- Simple structure to implement a specific workflow
+- Simple publtools to implement a specific workflow
 - Secure facility to allow people that have little technical orientation to start and stop online applications

 An examples of what that looks like can be fond [here](https://manual.threefold.io/#/getting_started_network?id=chatflow-steps)